Language & Literature

 This database provides instant access to 7000 plus newspapers and magazines, from 120 countries in 60 languages.

-From November 1st, Stuff Ltd will be restricting access to their magazine and newspaper titles through PressReader.
+Stuff Ltd has restricted access to their magazine and newspaper titles through PressReader.

-Their titles which include the Dominion Post and the Manawatu Standard will no longer be available to be read from home via the PressReader app or website.
-Stuff titles will only be accessible through the PressReader website at one of our Libraries.
+Their titles which include the Dominion Post and the Manawatu Standard are no longer available to be read from home via the PressReader app or website.
+Stuff titles are only accessible through the PressReader website at one of our Libraries.

 Magazines and newspapers not published by Stuff are unaffected.